Xanthos-Code/vintel/README.md

 ### News
 _The current release version of Vintel is **1.1.3** and [can be found here](https://github.com/Xanthos-Eve/vintel/releases/tag/1.1.3).
 Both Mac and Windows distributions are now available for download with this release._

-Release 1.2.0 development is beginning, and the focus is on simplfying some UI in the app.
+New release development is beginning, and the focus is on simplfying some UI in the app.
 Mostly around system information display and settings management.
 Keep up on progress, add ideas, bugs or suggestions [here](https://github.com/Xanthos-Eve/vintel/issues).

 ## Screenshot